Cryptista

-Cryptista is a clade of algae-like eukaryotes.
+Cryptista is a phylum of alga-like eukaryotes.
 It is most likely related to Archaeplastida which includes plants and many algae, within the larger group Diaphoretickes.

+Other characteristic features of cryptomonad mtDNAs include large syntenic clusters resembling α-proteobacterial operons that encode bacteria-like rRNAs, tRNAs, and ribosomal protein genes.
+Additionally, they are an evolutionarily significant lineage found in mostly marine, glacial and freshwater environments.

-Although it has sometimes placed along with Haptista in the group Hacrobia, within the kingdom Chromista, most recent studies have found that Hacrobia is not a clade.
+Although it has sometimes placed along with Haptista in the subkingdom Hacrobia, within the kingdom Chromista, most recent studies have found that Hacrobia is not a clade.
 For example, in 2016, a broad phylogenomic study found that cryptists fall within the group Archaeplastida, while haptophytes are closely related to the SAR supergroup.

+Morphology

+The ornamental structures of the cell membrane vary among cryptists.
+They also have varying flagellar appendages.